falasi/falasi.github.io/_posts/2024-09-27-burpsuite-xml-signing.md

 ### XML Template

-For `mitmproxy` to sign the XML correctly, we need a placeholder in the XML for the signature.
-Here's an example of an XML template with the necessary placeholders:
+For our mitmproxy script to sign the XML body correctly, I tailored the script to parse and look for the Body element with an Id attribute—that is, `<Body Id="">`——as this was the requirement based on the SOAP API I was testing.
+Depending on how your client's SOAP API is structured, you will need to tailor the script accordingly.

 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/"